AlanKrajina/AlanKrajina.github.io/_posts/2019-06-18-cli_data_gem_project_blog.markdown

 ```

 To sum up:
-*  we have a basic idea how our CLI class could look and that its responsibility
+*  we have a basic idea how our CLI class could look and what are it's responsibilities
 *  we explained how first level scraping looks and how we create a new Object (bootcamp)
 *  lastly we explained what happens when that new object gets created